 Enable Schedule this request.

-Select how often you want the request to run, e.g. 'Every Day' and select 'Mo'.
-Click 'Save' The request will now run every Monday and automatically pull in YouTube Analytics data for the previous week.
+Select how often you want the YouTube Airtable integration to run.
+The request will now run automatically and import YouTube Analytics data for the previous week.